Cooch Behar: Utility services

-Cooch Behar is a well-planned town, and the municipality is responsible for providing basic services, such as potable water and sanitation.
-The water is supplied by the municipality using its groundwater resources, and almost all the houses in the municipal area are connected.
-Solid waste is collected every day by the municipality van from individual houses.
+Cooch Behar is a well-planned town, and the municipality is responsible for providing essential services such as potable water and sanitation.
+The city supplies water from groundwater sources, and almost all the houses in the municipal area are connected.
+Solid waste is collected every day by the municipality van from individual homes.
 The surface drains, mostly cemented, drain into the Torsa River.
 Electricity is supplied by the West Bengal State Electricity Board, and the West Bengal Fire Service provides emergency services like fire tenders.
-Most of the roads are metalled (macadam), and street lighting is available throughout the town.
-The Public Works Department is responsible for road maintenance and on the roads connecting Cooch Behar with other towns in the region.
+Most roads are metalled (macadam), and street lighting is available throughout the town.
+The Public Works Department is responsible for road maintenance and the streets connecting Cooch Behar with other regional cities.
 Health services in Cooch Behar include a government-owned District Hospital, a Regional Cancer Centre, and private nursing homes.
-Utility services provided in Cooch Behar are considered one of the best government utility services of West Bengal though the city gets totally flooded during heavy rains nowadays due to the problems of the drainage system.
+Utility services provided in Cooch Behar are considered one of the best government utility services in West Bengal.
+However, the city floods during heavy rain due to problems with the drainage system.

 Health facilities

-The city has one district hospital MJN Hospital which has 400 beds.
-The hospital has now been converted to Coochbehar Government Medical College and Hospital.
-The city has numerous Multi-Speciality Hospitals offering.
-Some major hospitals are Shubham Hospital, Cooch Behar Mission Hospital, Dr. P K Saha Hospital Pvt.
-Ltd. etc.
+The city has one district hospital, formerly MJN Hospital, which has 400 beds.
+The hospital has now been converted to Maharaja Jitendra Narayan Medical College and Hospital.
+The city also offers numerous multi-speciality hospitals such as Shubham Hospital, Cooch Behar Mission Hospital and Dr. P K Saha Hospital Pvt.
+Ltd.

 Market facilities

-In the municipality are four daily markets, two wholesale markets, and eight commercial complexes.
+The municipality has four daily markets, two wholesale markets, and eight commercial complexes.
 Apart from these, two new malls have also opened recently.